 Teaching / Mentoring / Curriculum

-Tyler is an award-winning instructor and committed mentor.
-Including Fall 2022, he has served as a graduate student instructor for seven semesters, winning an "outstanding" teaching award in the 2018-19 school year.
-He has taught both discussion sections tied to large lecture courses and small seminars.
-In 2020, he and Prof. Kim Voss were awarded a grant from UC Berkeley's Art of Writing program to develop a writing-intensive seminar focused on contentious politics.
-The following year, Tyler designed and was the sole instructor for a course entitled "Journalism & Politics."
-In 2022, he was selected through a competitive process to serve as the Blumer Fellow graduate student instructor for a pedagogy seminar serving graduate students entering their first semester of teaching.
+I am an award-winning instructor and committed mentor.
+Including Fall 2023, I have served as a graduate student instructor for eight semesters, winning an "outstanding" teaching award in the 2018-19 school year.
+I have taught both discussion sections tied to large lecture courses and small seminars.
+In 2020 and 2023, Prof. Kim Voss and I were awarded a grant from UC Berkeley's Art of Writing program to develop a writing-intensive seminar that taught students how to communicate social scientific research to the public.
+In 2021, I designed and was the sole instructor for a seminar entitled "Journalism & Politics."
+In 2022, I was selected through a competitive process to serve as the Excellence in Teaching Blumer Fellow.
+As part of that role, I co-taught a pedagogy seminar serving graduate students entering their first semester of teaching at Berkeley.

-Beyond the classroom, Tyler has mentored Berkeley sociology majors completing their senior thesis every academic year since 2017.
-He has also volunteered as a Social Sciences Research Pathways mentor through the Institute for Research on Labor and Employment.
+Beyond the classroom, I have mentored Berkeley sociology majors completing their senior thesis every academic year since 2017.
+I have also volunteered as a Social Sciences Research Pathways mentor through the Institute for Research on Labor and Employment.

-Tyler is now in his second full year serving as a Sociology Department Equity, Inclusion, and Diversity Curriculum Fellow.
-In that work, he and a colleague constructed a census of department syllabi to foster discussion about the future of the department's teaching.
-He also co-led a seminar exploring theoretical perspectives not often included on department syllabi, an effort that included discussions of work by Stuart Hall, Audre Lorde, and Michel-Rolph Trouillot.
+For the past two years and into the present, I have served as a Sociology Department Equity, Inclusion, and Diversity Curriculum Fellow.
+With other fellows, I analyzed six years of undergraduate syllabi to foster discussion about the future of the department's teaching.
+I also co-led a seminar exploring theoretical perspectives not often included on department syllabi, an effort that included discussions of work by Stuart Hall, Audre Lorde, and Michel-Rolph Trouillot.